 The Canada U.S. Income tax treaty provides for the elimination of double taxation through foreign tax credits.
 Under the treaty, the U.S. has the first right to tax the income or gain on the disposal of U.S. real property.
 When the same income is subjected to Canadian income taxes, a foreign tax credit is allowed to offset the effect of the taxes already paid in the U.S., hence, avoiding double taxation.

 Generally, the tax rates are higher in Canada than in the U.S., however, at the same time the inclusion rates vary.
 Therefore, it is important to get the income taxes done by a professional accountant specializing in cross-border tax issues.

 In order to get foreign tax credits (or deductions), you must file U.S. federal and state income tax returns.
 You cannot claim a credit against the stamped Copy B of 8288-A if you didn’t file your tax return.
 Foreign tax credits and deductions are very frequently reviewed area by the CRA.

 Several states in the United States have their own withholding rules.
-Additionally, Canada US tax treaty works at the federal level.
-All states require the out-of-state sellers to file income tax returns if they have a gain from the real estate.
+Additionally, the Canada-US tax treaty works at the federal level.
+All states require out-of-state sellers to file income tax returns if they have a gain from the real estate.
 Some states require the filing of income tax returns even if there is a loss.